tummfm/jax-sgmc/docs/usage/data.rst

   >>> from jax_sgmc import data
   >>> from jax_sgmc.data.numpy_loader import NumpyDataLoader

 First, we set up the dataset.
-This is very simply, as each array can be assigned as a keyword argument to the dataloader.
+This is very simple, as each array can be assigned as a keyword argument to the dataloader.
 The keywords of the single arrays form the keys of the pytree-dict, bundling all observations.
 Note that you can access the data supplied to the likelihood via the same keywords.